Universal Audio UAFX Del-Verb Ambience Companion pedal: What is it?

 The Del-Verb pedal doesn't have an onboard preset and this is the first UAFX pedal for us where those two footswitches present a glaring issue at the outset.
 With the Astra Modulation Machine even one preset didn't feel like enough with all the great sounds it offered.
 Here you'll have to kneel down and do the changes yourself as there's no quick switch.
 But that's not the issue we're getting at; where does tap tempo come into play, and are there workarounds?

-If tap tempo isn't something you use much, you'll be keeping this pedal in stock switchable delay and reverb mode.
-And this is where it's at, especially when you start perusing the Voicings that bring in extra effects, such as bucket brigade chorus on the EP delay, higher octave repeats on the DMM and ambient modulation on the reverb side – just for starters.
+If tap tempo isn't something you use much, you'll be keeping this pedal in stock switchable delay and reverb mode anyway.
+And this is where it's at, especially when you start perusing those Voicings that bring in extra effects, such as bucket brigade chorus on the EPIII delay, higher octave repeats on the DMM and ambient modulation on the reverb side.

 There's lots of extra goodness going on here, and suddenly the scope of the Del-Verb becomes much deeper and wider with these Voicings.
 It combines wonderfully with the ease of use of the hardware controls.